wp-plugins/database-backup-amazon-s3/readme.txt

 This data will be send to WPAdm service, to get the plugin work correctly, to extend supported configurations of user sites with WPAdm-extensions and support.
 WE DO NOT COLLECT AND DO NOT STORE THE PERSONAL DATA OF USERS FROM THIS PLUGIN!

 Vast arrays of a wide variety of data burst into our lives like a landslide, filling all the space on our hosting or server.
 We store various data on server or hosting space.
-Such data can be eg text, software, photo, music or video.
+Such data can be e.g. text, software, photo, music or video.
 Any user data, regardless of type, occupy a certain space on the disk.

+For each type of data you want to back up.
+Depending on the type of backup files take up a lot of disk space.
+Furthermore, in case of difficulty a copy of the data on the same disk just can’t help you.
+If a website has been hacked or data was corrupted by a virus or you made the wrong system setup and that’s all...
+Your website is no longer available.

 == Frequently Asked Questions ==